gsoft-inc/wl-web-configs/CONTRIBUTING.md

 Therefore, we must use `moduleResolution: "Node"`, which is the equivalent of `Node v10`.
 A `Node v10` environment doesn't support an `"exports"` field in the `package.json` file according to this [issue](https://github.com/microsoft/TypeScript/issues/51862#issuecomment-1358049778).

-Therefore, we must add the `"types"` field to the `package.json` file of the projects that are also compiled for CommonJS.
+Consequently, we must add the `"types"` field to the `package.json` file of the projects that are also compiled for CommonJS.

 ESM only package: